Somervale School 1997-2003, University of St. Andrews 2003-2007, Exeter University 2007-2008, University College London 2009-2014

 I have done everything from waitressing, shop work, admin jobs and handing out leaflets in the street to fund my degrees!
-Recently I have become an Outreach Lecturer, giving talks to visiting school groups about my research and university life.
+Since graduating I have worked for UCL Museums and ZSL London Zoo.

 We are studying the sounds these baboons make, and the behaviour that is linked to these vocalisations.
 This way we can find out whether there is meaning attached to baboon vocalisations, in a basic form of how we understand words.